Sheila-Alleria/airbnb_seattle/README.md

 There are 1 notebook available here to showcase work related to the above questions.
 Markdown cells were used to assist in walking through the thought process for individual steps.

+There are also four datasets that are used for this case study in the folder "datasets/".

 ## Results<a name="results"></a>

 The main findings of the code can be found at the post available [here](https://shxz.medium.com/how-to-make-your-airbnb-more-attractive-2d8146da4319).